Vidacelinda/Personal-portfolio/README.md

 # personal portfolio

-!
+### !
 NOT FINISHED  !
+### Note: currently under construction estimated completion date 3/19/2024

 using react to create a personal portfolio .

-Navagation *
+Navagation -